Cheerleader (Omi song): Reception

 While Chris Molanphy of Slate found the song's lyrics "laughably retrograde", he praised the chorus as "universally relatable and cross-culturally memorable."

 Nick Messitte, a Forbes contributor, opined that the song has brought deep house music into the mainstream of the United States.

 Usage in media

-The song can be heard in the 2017 animated film The Emoji Movie, when Gene and Jailbreak enter Spotify.
-The song is also used as the background music for a 2018 Toyota C-HR commercial and a 2022 Stelara commercial.

-The song was performed by the child actors of ABS-CBN Raikko Mateo, CX Navarro, Josh de Guzman, Enzo Pelojero and Simon Pineda on ASAP on 19 November 2017.

 The track appears in the streaming service, Just Dance Unlimited, as an exclusive for Just Dance 2016.